 If you want to step up a notch, Sony’s 65-inch A1 OLED is well worth saving for.
 This screen combines innovative Acoustic Surface technology with a stunning UHD HDR picture performance.

-Overall, the 55-inch B7 can be considered a terrific 4K TV.
+Overall, the 55-inch B7 is a terrific 4K TV.
 Offering vibrant, dynamic HDR images, it dazzles with the best of them, and has the ability to deliver profound black depth.
-It doesn’t need UHD to look good either.
-The set does a great job with regular HD.
+It doesn’t need UHD to look good either - the set does a great job with regular HD.